-Vancouver Sculpture Studio is a fine art studio founded by Geemon Xin Meng and Ellen Scobie.
+Vancouver Sculpture Studio was founded by Geemon Xin Meng and Ellen Scobie.
 Our work is driven by a passion for figurative sculpture and exceptional technique.
 We are inspired by the process through which sculpture takes shape in the evolution of materials to the final sculptural form.
-Geemon offers sculpture classes to students of all levels and abilities.
-He is also available for sculpture commissions.

 Geemon Xin Meng